Car3lo/PH_Inflation_2025/README.md

 **Table of Forecasts for 2025**
 ![Inflation Foercasts](https://lh3.googleusercontent.com/pw/AP1GczN_sOjFLAtQOZiikSnoI0-jW1S1wWbmm3wJELipiVUAUJnjMDZPkFyPq7CwJrz5IDVVXHQ9aN0_ovyc1llLpDB9bSURZN1_98vvUf0uI6wfXg4UzM_dNCnVg7njpQHWrhid5RoNz0olKQ0L5k1ucXRo=w1156-h832-s-no-gm?authuser=0)

+**AS OF JUNE 3, BSP HAS UPDATED THEIR INTERVAL FOR MAY 2025 INFLATION AND IT IS RIGHT IN OUR INTERVAL [0.9, 1.7]**
 ### Key findings:
 - **May 2025 forecast interval:** `[0.4760%, 2.1029%]`
 - **Average forecasted inflation for the rest of 2025:** **`1.56%` (below BSP target)**